Donald Trump Access Hollywood tape

-Bush was fired from his position as a host on the Today show, another show owned by NBCUniversal and aired on the NBC television network, and several women made allegations of sexual misconduct against Trump.
+Many commentators and lawyers described Trump's comments as sexual assault.
+Others argued that the remarks were an assertion that sexual consent is easier to obtain for the famous and wealthy.
+Several women made allegations of sexual misconduct against Trump.

 The release of the tape was regarded as an "October surprise", influencing public opinion in the weeks before the election.
 According to a 2020 study, it reduced public support for Trump.
-On Saturday October 8, Trump released an apology video, calling the remarks "locker room banter" and apologized, stating that "I've said and done things I regret".
 Despite the controversy, Trump ultimately won the 2016 election.

 Trump was shown the tape during an October 2022 deposition for a civil lawsuit brought by author E. Jean Carroll, who accused Trump of raping her in 1995 or 1996.
 In response to questions from Carroll's attorney about whether the statements in the tape were true, Trump replied, "historically, that's true with stars" and "if you look over the last million years, I guess that's been largely true.
 Not always, but largely true.
 Unfortunately, or fortunately."
 The tape was used as evidence during the trial.
 On May 9, 2023, a jury found Trump liable for sexual abuse and defamation against Carroll and ordered him to pay her $5 million.
 On July 19, 2023, Judge Kaplan denied Donald Trump's request for a new trial.

 Recording

-The video was recorded in September 2005 in the NBC Studios parking lot while Trump was preparing to appear in an episode of the NBC soap opera Days of Our Lives.
+The video was recorded on Friday, September 16, 2005 in the NBC Studios parking lot while Trump was preparing to appear in an episode of the NBC soap opera Days of Our Lives.
 Access Hollywood, a syndicated entertainment news program owned by NBCUniversal, conducted a behind-the-scenes interview with Trump about the guest appearance in which Trump and Bush arrived in a tour bus for the Access Across America series of segments produced in commemoration of the program's 10th season.
 It features audio of Trump talking with Billy Bush, then co-anchor of Access Hollywood, on a bus embellished with the show's name.
 Trump and Bush were wearing microphones, which recorded their casual conversation.
 Trump was later described as "apparently aware at the time that he was being recorded by a TV program".

 According to an Access Hollywood spokesperson, there were seven other people on the bus: a camera crew of two, the bus driver, the show's producer, a production assistant, Trump's security guard, and Trump's public relations representative.
 Upon arriving at the lot, the camera crew was let off the bus so they could record Trump and Bush disembarking and meeting with Arianne Zucker, who portrayed Nicole Walker on the soap opera and appeared alongside Trump in the episode in which he guest starred.